General Funding Guidelines

 If your project involves changes to campus spaces, has a direct impact on maintenance/upkeep, or requires special permitting, you are expected to contact Facilities Management to discuss your project and to address this contact in your proposal.
 Successful proposals will have the approval of the appropriate Facilities Management supervisor before submission.

-If you are proposing an internship experience you are strongly advised to consult with Dana Luna in the Center for Career & Professional Development before you submit your proposal.
+If you are proposing an internship experience you are strongly advised to consult with the Center for Career & Professional Development and/or Director of Academic Internships, Mary Claire Angle ’07, before you submit your proposal.

 3. Nonprofit & Community Agencies

 If you are proposing to do community-engaged work set up for you by a nonprofit or community agency, you must provide contact information for that agency in your proposal.
-You are strongly advised to consult with Dr. Sarah Brackmann in the Office of Community-Engaged Learning before you submit your proposal.
+You are strongly advised to consult the Office of Community-Engaged Learning before you submit your proposal.

 4. On-Campus Sponsors